damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

   written (regardless of whether it was already set) on every request.
 As of now, this is only set by the web editor/API before creating/updating files (as this is the only case where it's actually needed).
+- 'Raw' file contents from Git repositories are served by gitlab-workhorse now, which prevents timeouts.
+- GitLab no longer loads large Git blobs (e.g. binary files) into memory when browsing a Git repository.
+This prevents timeouts and memory leaks.

 ## Todos